Skills

 Skill locations and precedence

-MindRoom loads skills from these locations, in this order:
+MindRoom resolves skills for each agent from these locations, in this order:

 - Bundled skills: